Contact Center Solutions Featured Article

 2. What new products, services, and/or enhancements to your existing solutions have you developed, or perhaps are currently working on in response to these issues, and how will they help contact centers improve their performance?

-Cisco (News - Alert) has a number of solutions that address the issues and trends highlighted.
+Cisco has a number of solutions that address the issues and trends highlighted.
 First, it should be noted that Cisco’s core solutions in customer contact produce a compelling ROI for customers looking to save to invest.
 These include our contact routing/ACD solutions Cisco Unified Contact Center Enterprise and Cisco Unified Contact Center Express, as well as our self-service/IVR solution Cisco Unified Customer Voice Portal.

 In addition to those core solutions, Cisco has developed Cisco Unified Expert Advisor to address customers’ requirements to achieve FCR by tying in knowledge worker experts to the contact center seamlessly.
 What makes Unified Expert Advisor different is that it is not simply providing instant messaging buddy lists to agents.
 Instead, Expert Advisor uses advanced contact routing software to automatically find the expert that can assist an agent with a customer.